gungwald/wallpaper-switcher/README.md

 1. The latest version of Java is highly recommended for the best performance and security.
 As of January 13, 2014 the latest version of Java is 1.7.0_45.
    There are no security issues with WallpaperSwitch.
-But there are with the Java web browser plugin which is not related to WallpaperSwitcher at all.
+But there are with the Java web browser plugin which is not related to com.alteredmechanism.wallpaperswitcher.WallpaperSwitcher at all.

    If you go to web sites that use Java applets (note that this is completely different from JavaScript as almost all web sites use JavaScript) you